Bayesian inference on Cox regression models using catalytic prior distributions: Catalytic prior distributions for Cox models

-This estimator $\hat{\boldsymbol{\beta}}_{WM,\tau}$ will be referred to as the \textit{weighted mixture estimator} (WME), where the subscript \textit{WM} indicates the weighting and mixing of observed and synthetic data.
+This new partial likelihood is based on the combined dataset that mixes the actual observed data (each with weight 1) and the synthetic data (each with weight $\tau/M$).
+Subsequently, we define the following estimator by maximizing the new partial likelihood:

-Having defined the WME, we now turn to its properties.
-By a direct calculation of the second order derivative of $\log P\tilde{L}(\boldsymbol{\beta})$, we can verify that it is a strictly concave function, which allows us to compute $\hat{\boldsymbol{\beta}}_{WM,\tau}$ efficiently.
-In Section A.4, we derive an explicit form for optimization and provide a simple procedure for computing the WME $\hat{\boldsymbol{\beta}}_{WM,\tau}$ using standard software.
+We term this estimator the \textit{weighted mixture estimator} (WME), since it is derived from the weighting and mixing of observed and synthetic data.
+An advantage of the WME is its computational simplicity, allowing estimates to be easily computed with standard statistical software.
+See Appendix E for more details.

-Unlike the CRE $\hat{\boldsymbol{\beta}}_{CR,\tau}$ in \eqref{estimator_penalty}, whose objective function is separable with an additive regularization term, the objective function for the WME $\hat{\boldsymbol{\beta}}_{WM,\tau}$ is not separable.
-Nonetheless, the WME should still be regarded as a regularized estimator.
-In particular, if the total weight parameter $\tau$ decays to $0$, the WME becomes the MPLE based solely on the observed data; if $\tau$ diverge to $\infty$, the WME converges to the MPLE based solely on the synthetic data.
-Another distinction between the CRE and the WME is that the definition of WME only requires the generation of synthetic data and does not depend on the surrogate baseline hazard constant $h_0^{+}$.
-This attribute makes the WME more robust to the prior specification.
+The WME has a unique form of regularization that sets it apart from other regularized estimators.
+Unlike the CRE, whose objective function is separable into a standard term and an additive regularization term, the objective function for the WME does not permit such separation.
+Nonetheless, the WME should still be regarded as a regularized estimator, where the regularization arises from adding the synthetic with weight $\frac{\tau}{M}$.
+When the total weight parameter $\tau$ approaches 0, the influence of the synthetic data vanishes and the WME becomes equivalent to the MPLE based solely on the observed data.
+Conversely, as $\tau$ increases toward infinity, the WME converges to the MPLE based solely on the synthetic data.
+Another difference between the WME and the CRE is that the definition of WME only requires the generation of synthetic data and does not depend on the surrogate baseline hazard constant $h_0^{+}$.
+This makes the WME simpler to formulate than the CRE.